Hornbill-Docs/esp-config/esp-config/my-personal-settings.md

 All registered devices will be listed under the devices tab.
 Edit or remove the devices from your account using the remove or edit links accordingly.

 ### Authentication
-Use this option to manage and change your Hornbill Password or enable 2 factor authentication
+Use this option to manage and change your Hornbill Password or enable two-factor authentication

 :::tip
 This option will not be relevant if your company has enabled transparent single sign on and is using your directory service (AD etc) password to authenticate your access to the Hornbill Service.